 The gift tax is a special tax that applies when one person transfers property or money to someone else without receiving anything in return or receiving less than the gift’s full value.
 Giving someone a car, selling something for less than what it’s worth, forgiving an outstanding debt or offering someone an interest-free loan could all be considered a gift for tax purposes.
 The person who gives the gift is usually responsible for paying the tax, unless you make arrangements for the recipient to pay it.

 Exclusion Limits on Gifts

 The IRS allows you to gift a certain amount of money or property to someone before the gift tax kicks in.
-For 2014, the annual exclusion limit is $14,000 per person.
+For 2022, the annual exclusion limit is $16,000 per person; for 2023 the limit is $17,000.
 That means you can give your student up to that amount directly without having to worry about paying the gift tax.
 If you have more than one child, you’re allowed to gift each of them up to that same amount.

 Gifting Money for Tuition